genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ![image](doc-odm-user-guide/images/empty_study.png)

 #### Working with the jobExecId
-The following endpoints allow you to manage and inspect jobs using the jobExecId, which is returned after initiating an import or other asynchronous task.
+The following endpoints allow you to manage and inspect jobs using the jobExecId, which is returned after initiating an asynchronous import task.

 **GET /api/v1/jobs/{jobExecId}/info**
 Retrieves the current status and metadata of a specific job execution.